-Unless expressly denied by the particular statute enacted by the Student Senate, any additional duty or power vested in the Student Body President by a particular statute enacted by the Student Senate shall be freely assignable and delegable by the Student Body President to any member of his Executive Cabinet.
+SECTION I. Unless expressly denied by the particular statute enacted by the Student Senate, any additional duty or power vested in the Student Body President by a particular statute enacted by the Student Senate shall be freely assignable and delegable by the Student Body President to any member of their Executive Cabinet.